 3. You’re not engaging with your customers on their terms

-It is thought that over 90% of all information transmitted to the brain is visual, so unless bold and compelling imagery is a centerpiece of your marketing personalization strategy, don’t be surprised if your efforts aren’t repaid.
+It is thought that over 90% of all information transmitted to the brain is visual, so unless bold and compelling imagery is a centrepiece of your marketing personalisation strategy, don’t be surprised if your efforts aren’t repaid.

-Major companies like Tesco, Cisco and Woolworths are ahead of the curve in understanding the game-changing capabilities of personalized video marketing.
-Woolworths, for example, this year launched a successful Personalized Video Campaign that saw some pretty spectacular results: 90% of viewers watched their video to completion and 40% of viewers clicked the Call to Action.
+Major companies like Tesco, Cisco and Woolworths are ahead of the curve in understanding the game-changing capabilities of personalised video marketing.
+Woolworths, for example, this year launched a successful Personalised Video Campaign that saw some pretty spectacular results: 90% of viewers watched their video to completion and 40% of viewers clicked the Call to Action.

-Personalization can be overwhelming and frustrating, but don’t despair: With a focused and systematic approach, you too will be able to harness the indisputable power of personalization and engage with your customers like never before.
+Personalisation can be overwhelming and frustrating, but don’t despair: With a focused and systematic approach, you too will be able to harness the indisputable power of personalisation and engage with your customers like never before.

 If you found this useful and you’d like to learn how to take advantage of the latest trends in a fast-paced and ever-evolving marketing landscape, we invite you to download a copy of our “How to stay ahead of the game in the marketing industry” guide for CMOs.